Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 260 should theoretically be just a bit faster than the GeForce GTX 550 Ti overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 260 should be 14% quicker than the GeForce GTX 550 Ti overall, due to its greater data rate. (explain)

-Texel RateThe GeForce GTX 260 is much (more or less 28%) faster with regards to texture filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 260 is much (approximately 28%) faster with regards to texture filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 550 Ti is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 550 Ti is superior to the GeForce GTX 260, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison